 Over the years, many OU EDI grads have asked “I’ve loved the certificate program and interacting with my peers.
 Now that I’ve graduated, do you have anything else to offer?”
-Beginning in 2018, the answer is “Yes!”
+The answer is “Yes!”
 Here the key features of OU EDI PLUS:

 Focus on experienced professionals–OU EDI PLUS is focused on graduates of the OU Economic Development Institute (OU EDI) certification process, though non-recipient professionals with requisite experience can participate as well.

 Dialog-centered – PLUS will take the certificate program a step further – recognizing that you and your fellow participants are highly experienced, sessions are designed to focus increasingly on dialog rather than presentation.

 Topics crowdsourced – past graduates tell us via survey what they need to know more about, then we find topic moderators who can lead discussions regarding current trends and best practices.

 Continue networking OU EDI is known for– one of the distinguishing features of OU EDI is the level of interaction with instructors and peers from across the country.
 PLUS continues the quality collaboration and networking that occurs at OU EDI.

 The registration fee includes premium continuous break service, breakfast and lunch on Monday-Tuesday, and a Monday evening reception.